JTM-UNCC/Photo-Share-App/README.md

     - Description
     - Occupation
     - Most recent photo with date
-    - Photo with most comments
+    - Photo with most comments --> click on it to take you to the post.
-    - Photos they've been mentioned in
+    - Photos they've been mentioned in --> click on it to take you to the post.
 - Delete your own user
   - To delete your account, locate your name in the user lists.
 This will take you to your user detail page.
 At the bottom of the page is a delete button.
 It will delete your user account.
 ### User Photo Page - ```/photos/:userId```